Blog

 Step 2 — Authorization Through the Network

 Once the physician referral is in place, the plan's case manager or utilization review team authorizes the specific services and number of visits covered.
-It is important to work with a home health agency that understands how to submit clinical documentation efficiently — delays in authorization can mean gaps in care.
+Working with a home health agency that understands how to submit clinical documentation efficiently prevents gaps in care.
 BrightStar Care of Burleson's intake team handles this coordination with the plan directly, so families do not have to manage the process themselves.

 Step 3 — RN Assessment and Care Plan Development

-Before care begins, a Registered Nurse from BrightStar Care visits the home to complete a comprehensive assessment and develop a care plan that aligns with the authorized services.
-This RN-led model — in which every care plan is developed and supervised by a Registered Nurse Director of Nursing — is a hallmark of BrightStar Care's clinical approach and reflects its Joint Commission Accreditation.
+Before care begins, a Registered Nurse visits the home to complete a comprehensive assessment and develop a care plan that aligns with the authorized services.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+This RN-led model — in which every care plan is developed and supervised by an RN — reflects our Joint Commission Accreditation and ensures the chain of clinical accountability is clear from day one.
+RNs develop care plans, and CNAs, HHAs, and LVNs carry out care under direct RN supervision.

 Step 4 — Care Delivery and Ongoing Coordination

-Skilled Home Health Services Available Under Network Coverage
+Skilled Home Health Services Available Under LoneStar Athletic Injury Network Benefits

-Athletic injury network plans that authorize home health typically cover skilled services — that is, services that require a licensed clinical professional to deliver safely.
-The following services are among those BrightStar Care of Burleson provides for covered patients in the SW Fort Worth and Burleson service area:
+Athletic injury network plans that authorize home health typically cover skilled services — services that require a licensed clinical professional to deliver safely.
+BrightStar Care of Burleson provides the following services for covered patients in the SW Fort Worth and Burleson service area.
+These are the services most commonly authorized under LoneStar Athletic Injury Network home health benefits.

 Skilled Nursing Visits

-Registered Nurses and Licensed Vocational Nurses provide a range of clinical services in the home, including wound assessment and wound care management, medication administration and reconciliation, vital sign monitoring, IV therapy and specialty infusions, lab draws and specimen collection, and post-surgical care coordination.
+Registered Nurses and Licensed Vocational Nurses provide a range of clinical services in the home.
+These include wound assessment and management, medication administration and reconciliation, vital sign monitoring, IV therapy and specialty infusions, lab draws and specimen collection, and post-surgical care coordination.
 For athletes recovering from surgical repair of orthopedic injuries — ACL reconstruction, rotator cuff repair, fracture fixation — skilled nursing follow-up helps catch complications early and supports safe recovery.
+Learn more about our LoneStar Athletic Injury Network home health services and the full scope of skilled nursing care available to covered patients in this area.

 Wound Care and Post-Surgical Wound Management

 Surgical and traumatic wounds require careful, consistent management to heal without complication.
-BrightStar Care's nurses are trained in a full range of wound care protocols, including standard dressing changes, wound VAC therapy monitoring, debridement assistance, and infection surveillance.
-For patients discharged from facilities like Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest following surgical procedures, professional wound care at home reduces the risk of readmission.
+BrightStar Care nurses are trained in a full range of wound care protocols, including standard dressing changes, wound VAC therapy monitoring, debridement assistance, and infection surveillance.
+For patients discharged from Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest following surgical procedures, professional wound care at home reduces the risk of readmission significantly.

 Medication Management

-Post-injury and post-surgical recovery often involves complex medication regimens — pain management protocols, antibiotics, anticoagulants for clot prevention after orthopedic surgery, and anti-inflammatory medications.
-A skilled nurse visiting the home can review the medication regimen, identify interactions or compliance issues, educate the patient and family, and administer medications that require clinical oversight.
+Post-injury and post-surgical recovery often involves complex medication regimens.
+Pain management protocols, antibiotics, anticoagulants for clot prevention after orthopedic surgery, and anti-inflammatory medications all require oversight.
+A skilled nurse visiting the home can review the medication regimen, identify interactions or compliance issues, educate the patient and family, and administer medications that require clinical supervision.

-Physical therapy, occupational therapy, and speech-language pathology services delivered in the home setting are a covered benefit under many athletic injury network plans when medically necessary.
-In-home therapy is particularly valuable for patients whose mobility limitations make transportation to an outpatient clinic difficult — or for those in the early stages of recovery when leaving home would pose a safety risk.
-BrightStar Care coordinates therapy services alongside skilled nursing as part of a comprehensive home health episode.
+Physical therapy, occupational therapy, and speech-language pathology services delivered in the home are a covered benefit under many athletic injury network plans when medically necessary.
+In-home therapy is particularly valuable for patients whose mobility limitations make transportation to an outpatient clinic difficult — or for those in the early stages of recovery when leaving home poses a safety risk.
+BrightStar Care of Burleson coordinates therapy services alongside skilled nursing as part of a comprehensive home health episode.

 Personal Care and Recovery Support

-When authorized as part of a broader care plan, personal care services — bathing assistance, dressing, ambulation support, and activities of daily living assistance — help patients who are significantly limited by their injury maintain dignity and safety at home.
-For young athletes or workers who live alone, this support can be the difference between safe home recovery and an extended facility stay.
+When authorized as part of a broader care plan, personal care services — bathing assistance, dressing, ambulation support, and activities of daily living help — keep patients safe at home.
+For young athletes or workers who live alone, this support can be the difference between safe home recovery and an extended stay at a facility like Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center.

-Conditions Commonly Served Through Athletic Injury Network Home Health
+Conditions Commonly Served Through LoneStar Athletic Injury Network Home Health

-The population served by athletic injury network home health tends to differ from traditional home health populations in age and diagnosis.
-BrightStar Care of Burleson provides skilled care for the full range of conditions that arise in this context:
+The population served by LoneStar Athletic Injury Network home health tends to differ from traditional home health populations in age and diagnosis.
+BrightStar Care of Burleson provides skilled care for the full range of conditions that arise in this context, from acute post-surgical recovery to complex musculoskeletal injury management.

 Post-Surgical Orthopedic Recovery